awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_message_application/Readme.md

     }

-    // Convert item data retrieved from the Message Queue
+    // Convert item data retrieved from the message queue
     // into XML to pass back to the view private Document toXml(List<com.example.Message> itemList) {